You are currently viewing The 12 Best Cigars to Smoke in 2021

 Binder: Dominican Republic

-Wrapper: Ecuadorian-grown ConnecticutADVERTISEMENT – CONTINUE READING BELOWBEST MILD YET COMPLEX BLENDFoundation Highclere Castle ChurchillHenry Phillips$270 AT JRCIGARS.COM
+Wrapper: Ecuadorian-grown ConnecticutADVERTISEMENT – CONTINUE READING BELOWBEST MILD YET COMPLEX BLENDFoundation Highclere Castle ChurchillHenry Phillips

 Nicholas Melillo, the founder of Foundation Cigar Company, hails from “the great state of Connecticut.”
 That means he has a great appreciation for the light-colored wrapper that bears the Connecticut name, and the creamy smoke it produces.
 The Highclere Castle uses Nicaraguan filler and Brazilian binder to add complexity to the mild flavors.